agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 }
 ```

-Typically you would derive this trait with `agdb::UserValue` procedural macro that uses the field names as keys (of type `String`) and loss-lessly converts the values when reading/writing from/to the database from supported types (e.g. field type `i32` will become `i64` in the database).
+Typically, you would derive this trait with `agdb::UserValue` procedural macro that uses the field names as keys (of type `String`) and losslessly converts the values when reading/writing from/to the database from supported types (e.g. field type `i32` will become `i64` in the database).

-It is recommended but optional to have `db_id` field of type `Option<T: Into<DbId>>` (e.g. `Option<QueryId>` or `Option<DbId>`) in your user defined types which will further allow you to directly update your values with a query shorthands.
-However it is optional and all other features will still work including conversion from `QueryResult` or passing your types to `values()` in the builders.
+It is recommended but optional to have `db_id` field of type `Option<T: Into<DbId>>` (e.g. `Option<QueryId>` or `Option<DbId>`) in your user defined types which will further allow you to directly update your values with query shorthands.
+However, it is optional, and all other features will still work including conversion from `QueryResult` or passing your types to `values()` in the builders.

 The `agdb::UserValue` macro also supports `Option`al types.
 When a value is `None` it will be omitted when saving the object to the database.